 And don’t forget to stop when driving through to try some of the best boudin around.
 Krotz Springs is well known for its “Mile of Boudin” whose stores are listed here.

-The history of Krotz Springs as a community begins at the turn of the century with the coming to St. Landry Parish of Col. Charles W. Krotz.
+The history of Krotz Springs as a community begins at the turn of the century with the arrival of Col. Charles W. Krotz.
 C.W.
 Krotz was born in 1856 in Defiance, Ohio and arrived in this area in 1899.
-In 1900 Col. Krotz drilled the first oil well in the Parish (possibly the first in the state).
-At 2400 feet, instead of striking oil, he struck an artesian well of terrific pressure.
+In 1900, Col. Krotz drilled the first oil well in the parish (possibly the first in the state).
+At 2,400 feet, instead of striking oil, he struck an artesian well of terrific pressure.
 Undaunted, C.W.
 Krotz bottled his water and touted Krotz Springs as “The Coming Health Resort of the South.”
 Krotz formed the Krotz Springs Mineral Water Company to market his artesian water.
-Krotz claimed the water was good for many ailments, including stomach, kidney and bowel trouble and indigestion.
-He claimed it would cure rheumatism, would dissolve and remove gallstones and gravel from the bladder and was a cure for malaria.
+Krotz claimed the water was good for many ailments, including stomach, kidney and bowel trouble, and indigestion.
+He claimed it would cure rheumatism, would dissolve and remove gallstones and gravel from the bladder, and was a cure for malaria.
 He called it the “finest bathing water in the world.”